Kright/ScalaGameMath/README.md

     * Inertia3d (mass and tensor of angular mass)
     * Force3d, Impulse3d, Velocity3d, Acceleration3d (combined linear and angular)
     * Joint3d with Spring3d, AngularSpring3d, Friction, AngularFriction3d, OrientationSpring3d
-    * BodySystem for handling system of bodies with joints between them
+    * BodySystem for handling a system of bodies with joints between them
 * **solvers**: helper for solving differential equations with Euler or Runge-Kutta methods

-Advanced modules with geometric algebra:
+### Advanced modules with geometric algebra:

 * **symbolic**: simple implementation for AST like `(1.0 + ("y" * "x"))`
 * **ga**: experimental support for geometric algebra (GA) and plane-based geometric algebra (PGA).
   See [https://bivector.net](https://bivector.net) for more details.
 Suitable for any dimensions
-* **pga3d**: efficient library for 3d PGA with generated code and some common cases (Pga3dPlane, Pga3dPoint,
+* **pga3d**: efficient library for 3d PGA with generated code and some common cases—Pga3dPlane, Pga3dPoint,
-  Pga3dQuaternion, Pga3dBivector, etc).
+  Pga3dQuaternion, Pga3dBivector, etc.
   There is a huge number of similar methods (for each pair of classes for each type of multiplication).
 Because of generated methods for each case it's possible to know at compile time that, for example, dot product of two bivectors is a scalar or geometric product of two planes is a motor.
 * **pga3dCodeGen**: hand-made code generator for pga3d module.
 It does operations in symbolic form, and searches the most narrow subclass of multivector for the result.
-* **pga3dPhysics**: some helper classes for implementing physics engine.
-Under active development now.
+* [**pga3dPhysics**](pga3dPhysics/README.md): some helper classes for implementing physics engine - body inertia, physics solvers, etc. Under active development now.

 Vectors treated as columns.
 For quaternions and matrices, multiplication order is math-like, for example: